Christopher Andersen

-Christopher Peter Andersen (born May 26, 1949) is an American journalist and the author of 35 books, including many bestsellers.
+Christopher Peter Andersen (born May 26, 1949) is an American journalist and the author of 36 books, including many bestsellers.

 Life

-For college, Anderson graduated from the University of California at Berkeley, and thereafter, he joined the staff of Time magazine as a contributing editor in 1969.
-From 1974 to 1986 Andersen was senior editor of Time Incorporated's People magazine.
+Andersen began his career in journalism in 1966 at age 16 as a reporter and editor for a chain of local daily newspapers in the San Francisco Bay Area.
+Two years later he joined the San Francisco bureau of Time Magazine and after graduating from the University of California at Berkeley in 1971 became a New York-based contributing editor of Time Andersen was senior editor of Time Incorporated's People Magazine from its founding in February 1974 until 1986.
 He has also written for a wide range of publications, including The New York Times, the New York Daily News, Life, and Vanity Fair.

 While his early nonfiction books veered from psychology (The Name Game) to true crime (The Serpent's Tooth) to art collecting (The Best of Everything, with former Sotheby's chairman John L. Marion), he is best known for his controversial biographies.
 Between 1991 and 2011, he published 14 New York Times bestselling biographies.
 Two of these—The Day Diana Died and The Day John Died—went to No.1.
 Andersen's second book about the relationship of President John F. Kennedy and First Lady Jacqueline Kennedy, These Few Precious Days: The Final Year of Jack with Jackie, was published to coincide with the 50th anniversary of JFK's assassination and also became a Top 10 New York Times bestseller, followed by The Good Son: JFK Jr. and the Mother He Loved in 2014.
 In 2016, Game of Crowns was published to mark Queen Elizabeth II's 90th birthday, becoming Andersen's 18th Times best seller.
+Following the death of Elizabeth II in 2022, Andersen published The King: The life of Charles III and four years later his biography of the Princess of Wales, KATE!: The Courage, Grace, and Power of the Woman Who Will Be Queen also became a national bestseller.